 Do you offer refunds or a guarantee?

 No, I do not offer refunds.
-I offer a fun, supportive, and challenging learning experience, but I do not guarantee specific results, as participants will come to this course in all different phases of life, types of businesses, and varying levels of self-awareness.
+I offer a fun and challenging learning experience, but I do not guarantee specific results, as participants will come to this course in all different phases of life, types of businesses, and varying levels of self-awareness.
 You are responsible for integrating and implementing the course materials in whatever way works best for you at this time.
-If you need extra time to complete the class because of an unforeseen circumstance, you will have access to the materials for a year.

 Can I purchase this class for my staff or as a gift for someone else?